Niagara Falls Halloween Events 2013

 Please no drinking and driving!
-Rumours Night Club is conveniently attached to the Comfort Inn Clifton Hill that offers cheap, affordable room rates with their “Weekly Deals” packages.
+Rumours Night Club is conveniently attached to the Clifton Hill Niagara Falls Hotel that offers cheap, affordable room rates with their “Weekly Deals” packages.
 With this being one of the Niagara Falls Halloween events that actually falls on Halloween (Thursday), you can take advantage of this hotel package and for a limited time you can get 15% off a room that is already at a discounted cost compared to other Niagara Falls hotels in the Clifton Hill vicinity.
 Click here for details and the online reservation system.

 The day AFTER Halloween, Boston Pizza Clifton Hill invites you to party it up with costume prizes, $5.00 Pumpkin Ale and $4.00 Jager shots drink specials and so much more!
 Friday night on Clifton Hill in always a party, so expect a wild night!